sublinus/portfolia/README.md

 # Portfolia
-Project in golang for worikng on stock portfolios with real market values.
+Project in go for working on stock portfolios with real market values.